rjduran/cm-code/rpi/README.md

     * Default Password: _raspberry_

     At this point your device is ready to be configured.
 Congratulations!

+    **The next step requires hooking up the Raspberry Pi to a display, keyboard, and mouse to access it.
+Alternatively, you can continue setting up the device to automatically connect to Wifi and enable SSH to access via Terminal.
+The remaining steps can be done in a "headless" setup.
+Follow this tutorial: [How to Access Device Without Monitor or Keyboard](https://github.com/rjduran/cm-code/blob/master/rpi/HOW-TO.md#how-to-access-device-without-monitor-or-keyboard) to configure the device this way.**

 2. Configure System (localization, timezone, keyboard, enable SSH, etc)